PROYECTO PASTORAL MAYA = MAYA PASTORAL PROJECT RECORDS

 Series 4, Recordings, 1992-1993: These recordings in Spanish include a lecture on Maya civilization by Victor Montejo, University of Connecticut, 1992; a Mass celebrated by Padre López Silvestre for the Santa Eulalia Community of Homestead, Florida, 1992, and a Fiesta de Santa Eulalla in Los Angeles, California, 1993.

 The fiesta honors the Virgin of Santa Eulalia, the patron saint and namesake of the municipality (rural township) of Santa Eulalia in the Department of Huehuetenango, Guatemala, which is the parish of origin for these Q'anjobale Indians in Florida and California.

 Series 5, Website, 2011-

 Restrictions: There are no restrictions to this collection.
 However, researchers assumes full responsibility for conforming with the laws of libel, privacy, and copyright which may be involved in the use of these records.
 Consult an archivist for further information.

-- Guides to Catholic-Related Records about Native Americans in the United States: Over 1,000 repository entries in PDF format to help genealogists and historical researchers find the records they need on American Indians and Alaskan Natives.
-The entries provide contact information on the repositories, brief descriptions about the records, the Native groups served, and the associated Catholic organizations.
-Many of the entries include institutional chronologies to explain the history of the records.
+- Guides to Catholic-Related Records about Native Americans in the United States: Entries for over 1,000 repositories which hold records pertaining to American Indians and Alaskan Natives.
+These entries provide contact information on the repositories, brief descriptions about the records, the Native groups served, and the associated Catholic organizations.